DriftedHawk49/Flip-Your-Brain/README.md

 This File contains all The Technical Information About The Memory Game Project.
-< BEST VIEWED IN gedit in Ubuntu >
+< For Optimal Experience Use Google Chrome >